JimChr-R4GN4R/FilesCrypterSavior/README.md

 - Parrot Linux (Python 3.9.1)

 ## Warning
 FCS Version 3.0+ does not support Database files from previous versions.
-So you may keep the FCS V2.X and decrypt the files you have already encrypted, or just put manually keys and nonces in FCS newest version (Make sure you have selected `AES-EAX` encryption mdoe.)
+So you may keep the FCS V2.X and decrypt the files you have already encrypted, or just put manually keys and nonces in FCS newest version (Make sure you have selected `AES-EAX` encryption mode.)

 ## Preparation
 - Download the project: `git clone https://github.com/JimChr-R4GN4R/FilesCrypterSavior`